 Super Resolution Applications

-Super Resolution is used to improve imagery resolution and quality across many professional domains and verticals (such as medical imaging and life sciences, climatology and agriculture, to name a few [2, 3]), but it is also increasingly finding applications in consumer edge devices.
+Super Resolution is used to improve imagery quality and resolution with deep learning across many professional domains and verticals (such as medical imaging and life sciences, climatology and agriculture, to name a few [2, 3]), but it is also increasingly finding applications in consumer edge devices.
 It is already widely used to improve image quality produced by high-crop factor sensors in smartphones and high-end digital cameras, as well as to achieve image quality in state-of-the-art television devices, where it performs detail creation and AI-based noise reduction, among others.

 But what if your television could take your old family movies and turn them into high-resolution, living color video that would be closer to what you have seen and remember but the camera of the time could not capture.
 It seems that digitalizing old photos and videos was a bit of trend in the stay-at-home order periods of the pandemic .